wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 1.4 =
+* support for custom taxonomies - thanks to Jaime Martinez for adapting the taxonomy call line.

 = 1.3 =
 * forced a button style css width to correct the one button per row bug in html quicktags.